Graduate Certificate in Urban Design

 In addition, admission to graduate study at Portland State University is granted on the basis of evidence of suitable preparation and the probability of success in the intended field of study.
 Admission requires a minimum of an accredited baccalaureate degree and a GPA which meets university graduate admission standards.
 Typically, Students admitted to graduate study at Portland State have an undergraduate or graduate (minimum of 12 credit hours) GPA of at least 3.0.

-If you meet all of these requirements, please submit the following information to either the Toulan School of Urban Studies and Planning, or the Department of Architecture:
+If you meet all of these requirements, please submit your application materials to PSU and to the Toulan School of Urban Studies and Planning.

-For more information, please contact the program directors:
+For more information, please contact the GCUD coordinator: